 The firm may not publish your name in a list of people who refuse to pay debts.
 They may not repeatedly call you to annoy you, or use profane language.

 ARS may not make false statements in order to collect a debt.
-They cannot claim to be attorneys or government representatives.
+They cannot claim to be attorneys in a law firm or government representatives.
 The firm cannot claim you have committed a crime in not paying your medical bills, or claim you owe a different amount than the actual amount you owe.

 ARS may not collect interest, fees, or other finance charges above the original amount you owe.
 They may not deposit a post-dated check early, or threaten to take your personal property unless you live in a state that permits judgments calling for wage garnishment or seizure.